wangqinghang123/wangqinghang123.github.io/README.md

 * Postgraduate Research & Practice Innovation Program of Jiangsu Province (No. SJCX23-1914)

 ## Research Interests
+* Machine learning-based magnesium alloy design
 * High-speed extruded magnesium alloys
-* Sheet formability of magnesium alloys
-* Machine learning-based magnesium alloy design
+* Magnesium-air battery

 ## Journal Publications
 I have published more than 60 SCI papers, of which 40 published as the first author/corresponding author, in Journal of Magnesium and Alloys, Journal of Materials Science & Technology, Journal of Alloys and Compounds, Materials Science and Engineering: A, Journal of Materials Research and Technology and Journal of Materials Science etc.